AICC/CMI-5_Spec_Current/cmi5_spec.md

 cmi5 defined statements, other than passed or failed, MUST NOT include the `score` property.

- The following are properties of the <code>score</code> object per the xAPI standard:
+ The following are properties of the <code>score</code> object per xAPI:
 <ul>
 <li><code>scaled</code><br>A decimal value between 0 and 1 (inclusive).</li>
 <li><code>raw</code><br>An integer value between the <code>min</code> and <code>max</code> properties (inclusive) of the <code>score</code> object.
 The AU MUST provide the <code>min</code> and <code>max</code>  values for <code>score</code> object when the <code>raw</code> value is provided.</li>